nttcom/eclcli/README.rst

 Enterprise Cloud CLI
 ======================

-Enterprise Cloud CLI (a.k.a eclcli) is an `OpenStackClient <https://github.com/openstack/python-openstackclient>`_ based command-line client for NTT Communications' Enterprise Cloud 2.0 that brings the command set for Baremetal, Compute, SSS, Image, Network, Block Storage and various other APIs together in a single shell with a uniform command structure.
+Enterprise Cloud CLI (a.k.a eclcli) is an `OpenStackClient <https://github.com/openstack/python-openstackclient>`_ based command-line client for NTT DOCOMO BUSINESS' Enterprise Cloud 2.0 that brings the command set for Baremetal, Compute, SSS, Image, Network, Block Storage and various other APIs together in a single shell with a uniform command structure.

 The primary goal is to provide a unified user experience for various services provide in ECL2.0 through a uniform command structure.